Getting Back in Touch

 There are times when the birth mom loses touch with the adoptive family and the child.
 This can happen for any number of reasons.
 She may have decided that the child is better off without her interference.
 She might have been overwhelmed with pain at the decision to not raise the child herself.
 In many cases, it is simply a matter of time slipping away.

-When the child wants to reclaim the relationship with the birth parent, it is up to the adoptive parents to reach out.
-They should start by trying to find the location of the birth mom.
-A phone call or an email is often sufficient.
+Getting back in touch when the child wants to reclaim the relationship with the birth parent, is up to the adoptive parents to reach out.
+They can start by trying to find the location of the birth mom.
+Making a phone call or an sending email is often sufficient.
 However, if the birth mom has moved or doesn’t respond, the adoptive parents may need to dig deeper.
 They can start by calling any relatives of the birth mom that they happen to know.
 If that is unsuccessful, they can look to other social media channels to try to find her.
 Another option might be contacting the adoption agency.
 As a last resort, the adoptive family might talk with church members or leaders.

 birth mother joing family at beach and watches child playing in ocean